 What is babywearing?

 Babywearing is the simple practice of carrying your baby/toddler in a sling, Mei Tai (MT), wrap or soft structured carrier (SSC).
 There are many on the market and it can seem overwhelming to choose just one.
 My suggestions would be for you to find a babywearing group in your community.
 (I bet you have one!
-Visit Onyababy.com for a fabulous list of groups in Canada and the USA.)
+Visit the Babywearing in Canada group on Facebook for babywearing resources.)